FAIMS/burial-mounds-web/_import/README.md

 ## google_drive.py

 The script is used to used to write the URL to images hosted on Google Drive for a associated `record page`.
+User will need to ensure that the csv is in the *_import* folder, and that the name of csv matches the value of the key `google_drive_csv_file` in the customizable-variables.yaml file.

 ## local_images.py